Mitchell State School (1914 Building): Description

 The 1914 school building, now known as Block A, was located on the school reserve bounded by Oxford, Ann, Margaret and Cambridge Streets.
 Positioned at the centre of the school complex, the north western verandah of the building formed part of the circulation between newer adjoining buildings.

 A single storeyed building elevated on concrete stumps, the school was a timber-framed structure with weatherboard walls and a corrugated iron roof.
 The former classroom area was rectangular in plan, with verandahs running along the full extent of the longer north western and south-eastern facades.
 Outside the basic rectangle was the former teacher's room, which was positioned in the centre of the south-eastern facade abutting the adjacent verandah.
 A large gable roof covered the classrooms and verandahs while a smaller gable, protruding from the centre of the main roof, covers the former teacher's room.
 An ornate ventilator was mounted centrally on the ridge of the main roof.
 Below the ventilator on both sides of the roof were banks of dormer windows.
 A number of roof lights were added to the roof.

 The former teacher's room wa accessed from the south-eastern verandah.
 On both sides of this room were external timber staircases which connect the elevated verandah with the ground.
 The south-eastern verandah was later enclosed with small rooms built into both ends.
 A single timber staircase led to the centre of the north western verandah which was partly enclosed.

 Casement windows, positioned symmetrically in the gable ends, were protected by timber framed awnings.
 The former classroom area featured a coved pressed metal ceiling.

 The concrete play area under the building was partly enclosed by corrugated iron screen walls and timber battens.

 Heritage listing

 Mitchell State School (1914 Building) was listed on the Queensland Heritage Register on 6 June 1994 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The 1914 building was the earliest remaining school building in Mitchell.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The timber architecture was typical in both layout and detail of early 20th century classroom accommodation designed by the Queensland Works Department.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The 1914 building has a strong association with the Mitchell community.

+Delisting

+In 2011, the Heritage Act was amended to allow destroyed sites to be removed from the Queensland Heritage Register.
+As at 2017, five sites had been removed, including the 1914 building as it was demolished as part of an approved development.